druce/druce.github.io/_posts/2022-04-16-distributed-arch.md

 - Cloud services

 App stores, payments, and the central IAM to permission backends are weak links, whoever controls those can create some hassles.
 But no one can hijack the full value of the app to the community and hike prices massively and sell the IP, operations, data.

+Ideally, the Apache umbrella org is eventually a first-class citizen app store for all mobile devices.

 Twitter is advertising-supported.
 Nothing really prevents us from connecting an app to an ad network, where the proceeds get distributed to devs and trusted services via some split, instead of processing payments.
 Of course, this means integrating into a proprietary database of everything everyone does online and who they do it with, and where they go and with whom in the real world, via location-tracking.
 So maybe instead we should think about what a user-centric advertising network would look like and build that first.